KatsuteDev/Settings-Repository/README.md

 #### 🛒 VSCode Marketplace (recommended)

- 1. Install from `katsute.Settings-Repository` in the extension marketplace in Visual Studio Code or install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=katsute.Settings-Repository).
+ 1. Install from `katsute.settings-repository` in the extension marketplace in Visual Studio Code or install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=katsute.settings-repository).

 #### 📦 Manual